Create a planning report story

 Portions of the Study Area were still underwater in the late 19th century.
 The filling of land along the South Bay created new acreage west of present-day Dorchester Avenue (see Timeline).

-- In the middle of the screen, click Add image or video.
-Click Browse your files and browse to the lesson folder.
-Double-click DOT_AVE_TIMELINE-1stHalf.jpg and click Add.
+8. In the middle of the screen, click Add image or video.
+Browse to your tutorial folder and add DOT_AVE_TIMELINE - 1stHalf.jpg.

-- In the Image Properties window, choose Fit (do not crop) and click Save.
+10. In the Image options window, choose Fit (do not crop).

 Next, you'll orient your map.
 As you move through the guided tour, the map will pan and zoom to each location.